KhangNg92/chat-room/README.md

 ## Description

-A music audio player build with React.JS.
+A chat box build with React.JS.
 Responsive front-end design done with Bootstrap

 View the <a href = "https://infinite-tor-10968.herokuapp.com/">site</a>